ivangayton/challenges/High-Precision_Positioning_on_Low-Cost_Devices.md

 The [ublox ZED-F9P receiver](https://www.u-blox.com/en/product/zed-f9p-module), a $140 chip released in 2019, toether with a [$50 to $100 antenna](https://www.ardusimple.com/store/) can be [connected to a low-end Android phone](https://github.com/hcwinsemius/RTK_GNSS) and achieve sub-decimeter precision using correction data (real-tie or post-processed) from a base station (which can also be a ublox ZED-F9P, antenna, and Raspberry Pi for a total cost under $300).

 Additionally, as of 2016 Android allows direct access to the GNSS (Global Navigation Satellite System) data via [a class representing both raw and computed satellite information](https://developer.android.com/reference/android/location/GnssMeasurement.html).
 This is supported on [most phones manufactured in 2016 or later and shipped with Android 7.0 or higher](https://developer.android.com/guide/topics/sensors/gnss.html).
 The list of supported phones is growing quickly, and several are widely available in low-income countries.
-This means that a simple smartphone in the $100 range, without any external attachment whatsoever, can be used as a rover and achieve accuracy in the decimeter range.
+This means that a simple smartphone in the $100 range, without any external attachment whatsoever, can in theory be used as a rover and achieve accuracy in the decimeter range.

 ### Library and application development

 The GPS-enabled applications on mobile phones simply calculate their position based on the signals they receive from the satellites.
 They don't even record the metadata necessary to perform corrections.
 RTKLib can be used on Android, but it needs to be properly integrated into apps, ideally as a transparent replacement for the standard Android location API, with added functionality to allow arbitrary apps to record raw GNSS data or some subset thereof.

 [OpenDataKit](https://opendatakit.org) is our first target platform.
 It currently saves position data as points and lines (that it calls GeoPoints and GeoTraces).
-These can be improved by simply increasing the accuracy of the positioning, but ideally ODK would be able to function as a fully-fledged rover application, recording raw GNSS data on the Collect platform and providing user-friendly correction on the back end.
-This probably requires adding a new datatype to ODK that extends the geographical capabilities and formats significantly.
+These can be improved by simply increasing the accuracy of the positioning, but ideally ODK would be able to function as a fully-fledged rover application, recording raw GNSS data on the Collect platform and providing user-friendly Post-Processing Kinematic or even Precise Point Positioning correction on the back end.
+This requires adding a new datatype to ODK that extends the geographical capabilities and formats significantly.

 ## Resources needed: